Saint-Tropez: Transport to and from Saint-Tropez

-Some services show the actual traffic on the main roads near Saint-Tropez, for example in English: Via.

 Town transport

 Public transport in Saint-Tropez includes minibuses, providing shuttle service between town and Pampelonne beaches.

 Other means of transport include scooters, cars, bicycles and taxis.
 There are also helicopter services and boat trips.

 Because of traffic and short distances, walking is an obvious choice for trips around town and to the Tropezian beaches.

 Culture, education and sport

 The town has health facilities, a cinema, a library, an outdoor center and a recreation center for youth.

 Schools include: École maternelle (kindergarten – preschool) – l'Escouleto, écoles primaires (primary schools – primary education):

 Louis Blanc and Les Lauriers, collège d'enseignement secondaire (secondary school, high school – secondary education) – Moulin Blanc.

 There are more than 1,000 students distributed among kindergartens, primary schools and one high school.
 In 2011, there were 275 students in high school and 51 people employed there, of whom 23 were teachers.

 Art

 Saint-Tropez plays a major role in the history of modern art.
 Paul Signac discovered this light-filled place that inspired painters such as Matisse, Pierre Bonnard and Albert Marquet to come to Saint-Tropez.
 The painting styles of pointillism and fauvism emerged in Saint-Tropez.
 Saint-Tropez was also attractive for the next generation of painters: Bernard Buffet, David Hockney, Massimo Campigli and Donald Sultan lived and worked there.
 Today, Stefan Szczesny continues this tradition.

-The contemporary artist Philippe Shangti imagined the design of Le Quai and L'Opera, restaurants located on the port of Saint-Tropez where he also exhibits his art collections.
+The contemporary artist Philippe Shangti imagined the design of Le Quai and L'Opéra, restaurants located on the port of Saint-Tropez where he also exhibits his art collections.
 Centered on a specific theme, he always denounces different problems affecting society with provocative artworks.